Skip to main content

 Example

-We’ll only use this for this application
+We’ll only use this email address for this application

-<form action="" class="govcy-form" novalidate>
+<form action="" class="govcy-form" novalidate="">

 <div class="govcy-form-control">

-<span class="govcy-hint" id="email-hint">We’ll only use this for this application</span>
+<span id="email-hint" class="govcy-hint">We’ll only use this email address for this application</span>

 </div>